sjtrotter/fedora-pxe-stub/README.md

 Loosely based on [Fedora PXE Setup](https://docs.fedoraproject.org/en-US/fedora/latest/install-guide/advanced/Network_based_Installations/#pxe-overview).

-this is a companion "slave" server that can be used with the main fedora-pxe-setup repo, https://github.com/sjtrotter/fedora-pxe-setup which is a full pxe server installation.
+this is a companion "slave" server that can be used with the main fedora-pxe-main repo, https://github.com/sjtrotter/fedora-pxe-main which is a stub http server with files needed to install from.

 Files:
 - default-automenu - BIOS menu configuration - automatically generated from the kickstarts available on the remote server.